WSShawn/GAN/README.md

 ![convolution1](https://user-images.githubusercontent.com/114659655/200131876-4e9d595c-9ff9-4f57-9c58-b13382168a12.png)

+Stride and padding are the 2 other elements present in the process of convolution.
+When kernel is being passed along the image, it can be noticed that some pixels participate in more convolution operations than others.
+It is the case for the pixels in the center, compared to the ones on the corners.
+Hence, it is less used in feature detection.
+Padding helps us solve this issue by adding rows and columns of empty pixels.
+Stride dictates how the kernel moves along the image.
+A strid of 1 means that the kernel is moving 1 by 1 pixel each time, while a stride of 2 means the kernel moves 2 by 2.

 ### Convolutional Layers

 The neural networks we are going to build are going to be formed of Convolutional Layers.
 Convolutional Layers are meant to process data that is correlated in space.
 The output of each convolutional layer is a feature map, which corresponds to a spatial projection where certain features are exposed, which have previously been found by the convolutional layer.